Mortgages for UK Expats

 What’s the difference between an expat mortgage and an overseas mortgage?

-An expat mortgage is used by a UK national living abroad to buy a house in the UK, funded by a UK lender.
+An expat mortgage is used by a UK national living abroad to buy a UK property funded by a UK lender.

 An overseas mortgage is used by a UK national, living at home or abroad, to buy a house outside the UK, funded by a UK lender.